-13.7 Deposit Regulations for International and New EU Students (excluding Amsterdam campus students)
+13.7 Deposit Regulations for International and EU Students commencing 21/22 onward (excluding Amsterdam campus students)

-In 2021/22, all full-time international students are required to pay a non-refundable deposit of £5,500 in advance of enrolment and before any Certificate of Acceptance for Studies (CAS) can be issued for visa purposes.
+In 2022/23, all full-time international students and EU Students commencing 21/22 onward are required to pay a non-refundable deposit of £5,500 in advance of enrolment and before any Certificate of Acceptance for Studies (CAS) can be issued for visa purposes.
 This is usually in advance of the tuition fee invoice which will follow after enrolment (see Section 13.3).